great-lakes-ai-lab/deepsensor-greatlakes/data/config/README.md

 # Project Configuration

-This directory contains configuration files
+This directory contains configuration files that enable loading of datasets.
+It also contains a description of available datasets.

 ## Configuration Files